duncanmeech/dom/README.md

 ### Helper Functions

-The intent of DList is to be very lightweight.
+The intent of DOMArray is to be very lightweight.
 Hence we incorporate native Array methods with a simple pass through mechanism to native properties and methods.
 Occasionally however, it is useful to add a custom API where it useful in condensing and simplifying your code.
-The following methods are available on all DList instances:
+The following methods are available on all DOMArray instances:

 1. empty - remove all children from the top level elements in the list
 2. remove - remove all top elements from their parents.